Board of Supervisors

 Position #4, Term Expires 12/2025

 Steve Glass joined the Board of Supervisors in January 2003.
-Steve holds an MS in Environmental Science from NMSU, and has worked with the District in the past on projects like backyard composting workshops and revegetation of a State Highway Department off-ramp at Juan Tabo and I-40.
+Steve holds an MS in Environmental Science from NMSU, and has 45 years of experience in natural resources protection.
 As a retired municipal wastewater biosolids composting and stormwater management programs manager, and the former local government representative on the NM Water Quality Control Commission (2003-2013), he is familiar with a wide range of natural resource and conservation issues.
-He is currently directly involved in the development and implementation of the Rio Grande-Albuquerque Watershed Restoration Action Strategy (WRAS) and represents Bernalillo County on the Water Protection Advisory Board.
-Steve also represents Ciudad SWCD on the Mid Region Council of Governments Water Resources Board.
-Steve currently teaches biology and environmental science at Central NM Community College, and was named a recipient of the Environmental Education Association of New Mexico's 2016 Dr. Richard W. Becker Award of Excellence in Environmental Education.
-Steve can be reached by email at firstname.lastname@example.org, or by phone at 505-933-9967.
+He currently represents Bernalillo County on the Water Protection Advisory Board and represents Ciudad SWCD on the Mid Region Council of Governments Water Resources Board.
+Steve is a Distinguished Faculty member in biology and environmental science at Central NM Community College, and was named recipient of the Environmental Education Association of New Mexico's 2016 Dr. Richard W. Becker Award of Excellence in Environmental Education.

 Thomas Allen, Vice-Chair